uZer/rootools/ldap/integrations/ldap.integration.freenas.md

 	Base DN:                dc=ldap,dc=lan

-If you have a specific user you want to bind for searching your LDAP (which I highly recommand) use these two lines.
+If you have a specific user you want to bind for searching your LDAP (which I highly recommand) you should use these two lines.

 	Bind DN:                cn=freenas,ou=ldapusers,dc=ldap,dc=lan
 	Bind password:          *********

 Otherwise, you can tick the anonymous box.

-Then, identify the location of your LDAP elements.
+Next, configure the location of your LDAP elements for FreeNAS.
 You don't need to append the Base DN here.

 	User Suffix:            ou=people
 	Group Suffix:           ou=groups